guillermooo/sublime-undocs/source/extensibility/packages.rst

 ``.sublime-package`` Packages
 *****************************

-Packages inside ``.sublime-package`` zip archives should be considered read-only containers of resources and should never modified manually.
+Packages distributed as ``.sublime-package`` zip archives should be considered read-only containers of resources and never be modified manually.
 Since they are usually updated as a whole, any manual changes made to them will be lost in the process.